Terragen - MaxIM DL/CCD - PhotoShop - MIRA AP - Picture Window Pro

 Because it is light, fast and intuitive, I sometimes use it to soften my artworks or to modify the geometry or the balance of my electronic images.

 Hiatus, most filters have very limited thresholds, there is no arithmetic function, no possibility to register images, no way to merge images or create composites, doing astrometric calibration, no plotting data or way to measure images or creating filters.
-At last when using memory hungry processes as special effects on 1024x768 pixel images, the process sometimes stops working at mid-way or is unable to display the preview, displaying a "not enough memory" warning even on a 198 MB system !
+At last using high detailled images (say larger than 10 Mpixels), the process sometimes stops working at mid-way or is unable to open the file or to display the preview, displaying a "not enough memory".
+It is also limited in reading to file smaller than about 4.5 MB on disk.

 PhotoEditor read and save in various formats including BMP, GIF, JPEG, TIFF or Kodak Photo CD.
-Now at version 3, it is included in Office97 Professional Pack
+Frozen at version 3.01, it is included in Office97 Professional Pack and can be downloaded free of charge from Internet.

 (c) 1999, Registered